varigence/docs/bimlflex/trial-process/_overview.md

 **Using prepared trial metadata**

-metadata for all stages has been prepared and is available to load into the project at any time using the metadata archiving process.
+Metadata for all stages has been prepared and is available to load into the project at any time using the metadata archiving process.
 There is a trial customer in the BimlFlex database that has archived snapshots available for all stages in the trial process.
 It is possible to either follow along with the videos and documentation and create the metadata or simply load the metadata at a given point in the process to review the metadata and build the tables and Ssis packages.

 [Using Trial Snapshot Metadata](https://varigence.com/Documentation/BimlFlex/Article/Using+Trial+Snapshot+Metadata)